saeedhalabi/saeedhalabi/README.md

 ---

-*Open to collaboration and new
+*Open to collaboration and new opportunities